Zadigo/messaging_app_template/README.md

 ## Celery

 The template also comes with celery and celery beat in order to create tasks or periodic tasks.
-For a local development, after running Redis, do `celery worker -A zambda -l info` to start the main process and `celery beat -A zambda -l info` for the scheduler.
+For a local development, after running Redis, do `celery worker -A zambda -l info` to start the main process and `celery beat -A zambda -l info` for the scheduler in a terminal of your choice.

+# Deployments

+## Docker

+To run this app with Docker simply run `docker-compose build` or `docker-compose build service_name`.
+Do `docker-compose up` or `start`.

+## Server-less

+The application comes directly with Zappa.
+To deploy in server-less configuration you will need to have an AWS account [in which you must have created an S3 bucket and optionally EC2, VPC, Route 53 an RDS instances].
+Run `zappa init` and then `zappa deploy`.

-## Machine learning skeleton
+# Machine learning skeleton

 The template also comes with a RidgeClassifier ML models.
 The model classifies a message as sensitive or insensitive depending on its content.